acezxn/OpenTeam/README.md

 # OpenTeam

-An experimental project to facilitate communication between developers.
+An experimental project to facilitate communication between developers, allowing them to discover projects, contact project owners, and collaborate with other members.

-The purpose of this project is to experiment with technologies such as react js and firebase.
+The purpose of this project is mainly for experimentation.

 [Project Demo](https://openteam-330ce.web.app/login)